sap-commerce-tools/ccv2-project-template/core-customize/README.md

 >    using the correct file name, e.g.
 >
 >    ```bash
->    cp ~/Downloads/CXCOMM201100P*.ZIP ./platform/hybris-commerce-suite-2011.0.zip
+>    cp ~/Downloads/CXCOMM201100P*.ZIP ./platform/hybris-commerce-suite-2011.6.zip
 >    ```
 >    *Or* configure your S-User (e.g. using `gradle.properties`) and run `./gradlew downloadAndVerifyPlatform`
+>
 > 1. Bootstrap the starting point for your Commerce project by running the following command:
 >
 >    ```bash
 >    ./gradlew -b bootstrap.gradle.kts \
 >      -PprojectName=<name, e.g. coolshop> \
 >      -ProotPackage=<package, e.g. com.cool.shop> \
 >      -PintExtPackVersion=2102.1    # (optional) enable "SAP Commerce Cloud, Integration Extension Pack"
 >    ```
 >
 >    Read the output!
 >
 >    (If you use a headless setup: You can delete the generated `<projectName>storefront` extension
 >     afterwards.
-Don't forget to remove it from `localextensions.xml` / `manifest.json` too)
+Don't forget to remove it from `localextensions.xml` / `manifest.jsonnet` too)
 > 1. Review the generated configuration in `hybris/config`, especially the `hybris/config/environment/*.properties`
 >    files and `localextensions.xml` (search for `TODO:` comments)
 > 1. Update the `manifest.jsonnet` (again, search for `TODO:` comments).\
->    You can use the jsonnet file to update the `manifest.json` for your project.
+>    You can use the [jsonnet] file to update the `manifest.json` for your project.
 > 1. Delete all bootstrap files, you don't need them anymore:
 >
 >    ```bash